ManuelZierl/csession/README.md

 ```

 The `CustomSession` also provides a simple history function in for of a deque.
-History is deactivated by default but can be activated in the construcotr by setting
+History is deactivated by default but can be activated in the constructor by setting
 `save_last_requests=`

 ```python